 The seasoning process involves six to eight weeks of acclimatising it to heat and developing a non-stick coating.
 The procedures involve leaving starch or curd for a period of time, coating them with fat or oil mixed with turmeric, till the vessel becomes heavier and it’s colour changes.
 It retains the flavour and colour of the vegetables.

-Kalchattis are cooking vessels carved out of soapstone, a naturally occurring soft stone.
+Kalchatti, a cooking vessel carved out of soapstone, a naturally occurring soft stone.
 Thick walled and heavy, they ensure slow and even cooking.
 Since they are porous, heat and moisture circulate through the pot while cooking, thereby enhancing the flavours.
 Traditionally used on wood stoves, these can also be used on the modern gas stove.
-Kalchattis neutralise the pH balance of acidic food items and thus enhance their nutritional value.
-Kalchattis can be used to prepare gravies, but not for dry preparations or sautéing.
-As the kalchatti ages, the cooking quality improves.
+Kalchatti cooking can neutralise the pH balance of acidic food items and thus enhance their nutritional value while cooking.
+Kalchatti can be used to prepare gravies, but not for dry preparations or sautéing.
+The older the kalchatti becomes, the cooking quality improves.

-When using Kalchatti, Let the food cook slowly.
+Kalchatti cooking is a slow-burn.
 Turn off the flame 4-5 minutes before the food is fully cooked.
 It will continue to cook slowly in the heat retained inside the vessel.
-The time taken to heat the kalchatti is compensated when the slow cooking process continues even after the stove is switched off.
+The time taken to heat in kalchatti cooking is compensated by turning off the stove, a little earlier than in regular cooking.

-Food cooked in old kalchattis keep well for the next day as well without refrigeration.
+Kalchatti cooking doesn’t require refrigeration.
 As the vessel ages, the cooking quality improves.
-Most important, the kalchatti has to be seasoned before you start cooking in it.
+Most important part in this cooking; kalchatti has to be seasoned before you start cooking in it.

 Even after seasoning, the kalchatti should be introduced gently and slowly into daily cooking.
 Use on a low flame and don’t let the water dry while cooking.
-Periodically oil it and leave overnight before washing it in the morning.
+Kalchatti needs to be oiled periodically overnight and wash them by morning.

 Cast iron cookware is undoubtedly a valuable addition to any kitchen.
 Our grandmothers back then knew a great deal more than they let on.
 A well-seasoned cast iron vessel requires a minimal amount of oil for cooking.
 This is because the seasoning process includes adding a coating of oil and heating.
 When done correctly, the oil acts as a seal against the porous surface and the application of heat also ensures that the oil bonds to the metal. even for rasam, tempering with ghee and mustard oil done in an iron ladle. perhaps our ancestors never suffered from iron deficiency!